Skip to main content

 Summary

-The overarching objective of the EFFECTIVE project is to demonstrate, at TRL 7, innovative and economically viable routes for the production of bio based polyamides and polyesters from renewable feedstocks to obtain fibres and films with enhanced properties, market competitiveness and increased sustainability.
+The overarching objective of the EFFECTIVE project was to demonstrate innovative and economically viable routes to produce bio-based polyamides and polyesters from renewable feedstocks.

-• Validate the production of sustainable feedstock for the subsequent conversion processes;
+• Validate the production of sustainable feedstock for the subsequent conversion processes.

-• Validate the demonstrated biobased nylons into fibres for garment and carpet products, and into films for primary packaging applications
+• Validate the demonstrated bio-based nylons into fibres for garment and carpet products, and into films for primary packaging applications.

-• Validate the demonstrated biobased polyesters into films for secondary food applications
+• Validate the demonstrated bio-based polyesters into films for secondary food applications.

-Specific environmental objectives include:
+Specific environmental objectives included:

-• Demonstrate the recyclability of bio based nylons;
+• Demonstrate the recyclability of bio-based nylons.

 • Assess the environmental and economic impacts of the whole process.